Restore Government R&D to its Historical High

-Restore the research and development (R&D) tax credit to the most favorable in the world
+Restore the Research and Development (R&D) Tax Credit to the Most Favorable in the World

 The Research and Experimentation Tax Credit – commonly known as the research and development (R&D) tax credit – was created as part of the Economic Recovery and Tax Act of 1981 to incentivize technological progress and innovation by allowing businesses to deduct a portion of the cost of research and product development from their taxable earnings.
 The United States was one of the first countries to incentivize R&D by way of the tax code and claimed the world’s most generous tax treatment of R&D into the early 1990s.

 Since its introduction, the R&D tax credit has been shown to be a powerful driver of innovation and economic growth.
 A large and growing body of research indicates that R&D investment is associated with future gains in profitability and market value at the firm level, and with increased productivity at the firm, industry, and broader economy levels.
 R&D also has significant “spill-over” benefits, as research conducted by one firm can lead to progress that increases the productivity, profitability, and market value of other firms in related fields.
-A recent analysis of the R&D expenditures of 15 OECD countries over the period 1990 to 2013 concludes that a 1 percent increase in R&D spending accelerates economic growth by 0.61 percent.
+A 2015 analysis of the R&D expenditures of 15 OECD countries over the period 1990 to 2013 concluded that a 1 percent increase in R&D spending accelerates economic growth by 0.61 percent.
 Research also shows that R&D investment has become increasingly mobile, with businesses and corporations locating more of their investment outside their home countries.
 Investment location decisions are determined by many factors, including the growth of foreign markets, production costs, talent and skills availability – and tax and other incentives offered by governments.

 Restoring America’s preeminence in incentivizing R&D will not be cheap.
-But losing the innovation advantage our nation has enjoyed for 70 years would be much more costly.
+But losing the innovation advantage our nation has enjoyed for 80 years would be much more costly.
 Moreover, academic research regarding the stimulative effect of R&D investment on the rate of economic growth and job creation, as well as the significant “spillover” impact of such investment, strongly suggests that any short-term loss in tax revenue will be substantially or even entirely recovered through faster economic growth and job creation over the longer run.

-Enhance the tax provisions of the PATH Act
+Enhance the Tax Provisions of the PATH Act

 The R&D tax credit would be particularly relevant for startups, which often incur substantial losses in their early years due to development of new products, services, methodologies, and techniques – and for whom preservation of cash flow and operating capital is crucial to survival.
 And yet, until recently, startups were largely shut out of any benefit associated with the credit because it can only be applied against taxable earnings, which many startups don’t have for years, and sometimes many years.